Effective July 6, 2021

-In addition to restricting visitors, we are following other COVID-19 prevention protocols, including entry screening, facemasks, social distancing, and frequent facility sanitizing.
+In addition to restricting visitors, we are following other COVID-19 prevention protocols, including facemasks, social distancing, and frequent facility sanitizing.

 We encourage you to use FaceTime, Skype, Zoom, and phone calls to virtually visit with loved ones while they are in the hospital.
 If you need help with this, please let a staff member know.

-Support persons are an important element of the care team and help our patients manage and communicate about their care.
+Support persons are an important element of the care team.
+They help our patients manage and communicate about their care.

 Non-COVID-19 inpatients and outpatients:

 Inpatients being tested for or diagnosed with COVID-19:

 Obstetrics, pediatric inpatients, labor and delivery (L&D), and NICU inpatients:

 Behavioral health services (UPMC Western Psychiatric Hospital and all inpatient behavioral health settings):

 UPMC Chautauqua allows two patient support persons from 11 a.m. to 7 p.m. each day for patients not admitted with suspected or confirmed COVID-19.